 Ministry of Justice & Department for Education linked dataset - England

 The MoJ-DfE linked dataset allows analysis to understand links between childhood characteristics, educational outcomes and (re)offending.
 The dataset includes data from prison, courts, Police National Computer, National Pupil Database, looked-after-children and children in need.
-It covers variables such as demographics, offending data, school exclusions, and children in care.
+It covers variables such as demographics, offending data, school exclusions, and all episodes of children in care.
 Analysis of this data will help develop the evidence base on understanding the relationships between educational and criminal justice outcomes and the drivers of offending.
 It will assist in identifying populations that require support through early educational interventions and evaluating interventions to understand whether they are effective.

 Component datasets and linkage